 - Best opportunistic shots.
-Try to include head, any distinguishing coloring or markings.
-Underside of flukes (can only be seen during terminal dive) on a humpback whale are extremely valuable for later identification. - Include any object in foreground or background that may provide a size reference.
+Try to include head, any distinguishing coloring or markings. - Include any object in foreground or background that may provide a size reference.

 Additional Photographs:

 - Unusual marks and scars - If the animal is an incidental take, include location on animal of gear entanglement (preferably with gear still attached)